Government Contracting SoftwarePricing Guide

 Quick Answer

 How much does government contracting software cost?
 Government contracting software ranges from free (SAM.gov) to $5,000+ per year for enterprise platforms.
 Most mid-tier tools cost $99 to $299 per month.
-Budget-friendly options with AI-powered bid writing and advanced search start at $99 per month, while enterprise intelligence platforms exceed $1,000 per month.
+Budget-friendly paid options with saved search management start at $99 per month, while AI-assisted proposal tools and enterprise intelligence usually sit on higher tiers.

 Key Takeaways